 Aboriginal Supportive and Community Care

-Aboriginal Supportive & Community Care supports Aboriginal and/or Torres Strait Islander people living with serious and life-limiting illnesses in the South Eastern Sydney Local Health District (SESLHD) - the lands of the Dharawal, Gadigal, Wangal, Gweagal and Bidjigal peoples.
+This service supports Aboriginal and Torres Strait Islander people living in the South Eastern Sydney Local Health District (SESLHD) who have life-limiting illnesses.
+This area is the traditional land of the Dharawal, Gadigal, Wangal, Gweagal and Bidjigal peoples.

 Our Team